nvidia-holoscan/holoscan-sdk/docs/holoscan_create_app.md

 This naming scheme extends to nested subgraphs, creating hierarchical names like `"parent_child_operator"`.

-Note that it is the qualified name that will show up in tools such as {ref}`NSight Systems traces <nsight-profiling>`, {ref}`data flow tracking <holoscan-flow-tracking>` output, {ref}`GXF JobStatistics <gxf-job-satistics>` reports, and {ref}`DataLogger <holoscan-data-logging>` topic names.
+Note that it is the qualified name that will show up in tools such as {ref}`NSight Systems traces <nsight-profiling>`, {ref}`data flow tracking <holoscan-flow-tracking>` output, {ref}`GXF JobStatistics <gxf-job-statistics>` reports, and {ref}`DataLogger <holoscan-data-logging>` topic names.
 This ensures that it is possible to uniquely distinguish which instance of an operator any given log message or measurement corresponds to.

 :::{warning}
 For the Python API, it is important while in `Subgraph.compose()`, to pass `self` and **not** `self.fragment` as the first argument to any operator constructors.
 The later would bypass the qualified naming logic and may lead to composition errors due to duplicate node names if there is more than one instance of the subgraph.